Your property presentation will largely dictate how much buyers will pay when you’re selling your home.

 Most homeowners aren’t aware of the average costs for fundamental prep work.
 The bottom line: You can expect to spend $10,000-$20,000 if your property needs a little of everything.
 I thought I’d round up the must-do prep work with average costs, using a two-bedroom house or condo with 1200-1400 square feet as a baseline.
 Prices go up or down, depending on the size of your space and how much work is needed.

 Painting.
-A full interior paint job (walls, doors, baseboards, door jambs) will likely start at $4,000 on the low end.
-If you need more than one coat, ceilings and other extras, you can expect to pay more.
-Also, recognize that “touch-ups,” while seemingly cheap and easy, can end up looking like, well, touch-ups.
+A full interior paint job (walls, doors, ceilings, baseboards, door jambs) will likely start at $4,500 on the low end.
+If you need more than one coat or other extras, you can expect to pay more.
+Also, recognize that “touch ups,” while seemingly cheaper and easier, can end up looking like, well, touch ups.
 If your interior hasn’t been painted in a while, it’s really difficult to rely on touch-up paint to blend in easily with old paint.
 Remember, no one likes to see splotchy walls.

 Move-out cleaning.
 Once your furniture is out and the property is vacant, you will need a move-out cleaning.
 Plan on a few hundred dollars for this, and tack on another $200-$300 for windows.